weiyen-31/SQL-only-Project__Library/README.md

 ### Genre Popularity Analysis
   - Historical Fiction, Fiction and Romance had more borrowing activity than others.
+  - Adventure Fiction and Magical Realism is classified as "very low" class
   - Average borrowing duration is relatively similar across genres.
   - Genres in high demand don't necessarily correspond to longer borrowing periods.